Are you a current UBC Psychology graduate student or postdoctoral researcher? Mentor undergraduate students!

 - You will gain experience in mentoring students from diverse backgrounds, while having training and support from a faculty member.
 This experience can be personally rewarding for you and the mentees.
 It will also be valuable for your career (e.g., for job applications, working with diverse teams in the future).

-- Mentors will receive an honorarium.
+- Mentors will receive an honorarium for their participation in the program.

 Applications